govuk-one-login/ipv-cri-check-hmrc-front/README.md

 Browser tests are run from the [tests/browser](./tests/browser/) folder, with appropriate quick start documentation located there.subfolder of this project, with more details available there.

+Post merge tests can be run locally using the command `npm run test:browser -- --tags @post-merge` from the [tests/browser](./tests/browser/) folder.

 ### Running the application in Docker

 Docker allows performance testing to be performed locally against the Node system, we can containerise the frontend application and configure it to point to a